-In late 2013, the NCCP established a steering group to develop a framework for the procurement and implementation of a Medical Oncology Clinical Information System (MOCIS) for the optimal and safe delivery of systemic cancer treatment, including e-prescribing and e-administration of chemotherapy, for the treatment of cancer, in publicly funded hospitals.
+In late 2013, the NCCP established a steering group to develop a framework for the procurement and implementation of a National Cancer Information System (NCIS) for the optimal and safe delivery of systemic cancer treatment, including e-prescribing and e-administration of chemotherapy, for the treatment of cancer, in publicly funded hospitals.
 The steering group prepared a business case which was submitted to the the HSE Chief Information Officer and, subsequently, to the Government Chief Information Officer.

 In early 2015, approval in principle for the project was received from the Government Chief Information Officer.
 A detailed statement of requirements is in the process of being prepared.

-Contract for a Medical Oncology Clinical Management System awarded 2017
+Contract for a National Cancer Information System awarded 2017

-The National Cancer Control Programme and the Office of the CIO within the HSE, announced the recent contract award to Becton Dickinson (BD) Austria GmbH for a Medical Oncology Clinical Management System (MOCIS).
+The National Cancer Control Programme and the Office of the CIO within the HSE, announced the recent contract award to Becton Dickinson (BD) Austria GmbH for a National Cancer Information System (NCIS).
 This contract award follows an EU Procurement process.
-As the prime contractor BD will work with their partners, as set out in their proposal, to provide the MOCIS solution.
+As the prime contractor BD will work with their partners, as set out in their proposal, to provide the NCIS solution.
 This solution will include a Closed Loop Prescribing module, Multi Disciplinary Meetings capability, Patient Systemic Anti Cancer Therapy records and Communications Engine facilities.

-The Medical Oncology Clinical Information System (MOCIS) Programme is an eHealth programme under the leadership of the National Cancer Control Programme (NCCP).
-The goal of the MOCIS programme is to provide a patient centric information system solution for Systemic Anti Cancer Therapy (SACT) in Medical Oncology and Haemato-Oncology care services.
+The National Cancer Information System (NCIS) Programme is an eHealth programme under the leadership of the National Cancer Control Programme (NCCP).
+The goal of the NCIS programme is to provide a patient centric information system solution for Systemic Anti Cancer Therapy (SACT) in Medical Oncology and Haemato-Oncology care services.

 Work has started on the configuration of the system and the overall project will take 4 years to deliver.